 Our very boring bookcase

-Unfortunately I forgot to take a before/before picture as I’d already started this project.
-By the way, this is usually how we end up decorating in our home – I start ripping things out on a whim! (spare a thought for my poor husband ..)
-I took this photo when the shelves were pulled out and I’m ready to dive in with my paint brush.
+I forgot to take a before/before picture as I’d already started this project.
+By the way, this is often how we end up decorating in our home – I’m impulsive when it comes to projects – I just start ripping things out on a whim! (spare a thought for my poor husband .. although I do find it’s a great way to get things done 😉 ) I took this photo when the shelves were pulled out and I’m ready to dive in with my paint brush.

 It was looking a lot brighter, but let’s face it .. it’s not exactly got the “wow” factor! (apart from the picture of our kids when they were small of course, ..
 I mean how cute are those little faces?!)

-Now, I know that bookcases are for books ..
-BUT .. to get that “Welcome to our home” kinda feeling when you walk through the door it was just far too cluttered.
+Newsflash ..
+Bookcases are for books ..
+BUT .. to get that “Welcome to our home” kinda feeling as you walk through the door it was just FAR too cluttered.
 It definitely needed a good cull of everything we no longer needed.
-I checked all our books and threw out (well .. had a little trip to the charity shop) some of them that we’d not even looked at for years (anyone else find stuff they never knew they had?!).
+I checked all our books and donated some that we’d not even looked at for years (anyone else find stuff they never knew they had?!) to charity.

 Once I’d sorted out the ones we no longer needed, I separated the ones with the hard covers.
 These bad boys were the chosen ones for a much needed colourful makeover!
 I moved the soft cover books to a less high profile area in another part of the house.
 And of course it wouldn’t be the same if i didn’t keep some of them for future projects (keep an eye out for future blog posts!)

 Next, I selected 3 different colours that I knew would coordinate with the colour scheme we’ve got going on in the hallway.
 I used a combination of teal/turquoise chalk paint (they do little test pots here and here) and the grey emulsion we used for the hallway.
 Tip – Small tester pots are perfect for this type of project!